gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/rpcs.rst

                 await session.async_inject(code)
         await clear_session.async_register(connection)

-The function invocation will not be made if the reference cannot be resolved.
+The function invocation will not be made if the variable is undefined.
 If you'd prefer a value of `None` instead in such a case, use a question mark to indicate an optional value, like this: `Reference("id?")`.